Chenneth/AccountingtIncomeStatementPracticeProblemGenerator/README.md

 This application is based around the Texas UIL Accounting exams which occasionally give a question group asking for contestants to solve for the remaining accounts given partial account information.

-Additionally, income statement information is based on a textbook's practice and mastery problems.
+Additionally, income statement information is based on a 3-column traditional income statement.
+This is not to be confused with a horizontal analysis income statement.

 # Formulas used
 Since there are various disagreeing sources on what Cost of Transported Goods (Cost of Delivered Merchandise) actually is, this is a list of what *this program* uses.